SydneyHammer/Wireguard-Profile-Selector/README.md

 # wg-select

-**wg-select** is a tool for quickly switching between WireGuard profiles.
-I created it because I was tired of always having to check which profile is running, then having to disable it with `sudo wg-quick down [profile]` and then `sudo wg-quick up [profile]`
+**wg-select** is a command-line tool for quickly switching between WireGuard profiles.
+I created it because I was tired of always having to check which profile is running, then having to disable it with `sudo wg-quick down [profile]` and then enabling the new one with `sudo wg-quick up [new-profile]`

 ## Requirements